-Skin thickening, usually starting around nose
+- Skin thickening, usually starting around nose.

 Lymphatic System and Rosacea

 The capillaries and blood vessel system of the face are closely intertwined with the lymphatic system.
 Capillaries enable exchange of water and chemicals between blood and tissue.
 When these blood vessels become stressed, through blushing, stress and triggers, they tear.

 Appearance of Rosacea

 Individuals experiencing rosacea will notice when skin does return back to normal from fluid retention in these circumstances, they may be left with more noticeable telectangasia, which are broken capillaries that form in clusters that are red, thread like spots left on the skin that result from loss of elasticity of capillary walls.
 When capillary walls tear, they no longer retract and are left permanently dilated and the blood that seeps out is what leaves red spots known as broken capillaries, or couperose, visible on the skin.